-Due to the existence of implied consent statutes in Nevada (and almost everywhere else) most if not all drivers cannot refuse to submit to a chemical test (of their breath or blood) legally.
-While the consequences in the conduct of the criminal prosecution are more nebulous, the effect of a refusal on your driver license are less circumspect.
+Due to the existence of implied consent statutes in Nevada (and almost everywhere else), most if not all drivers cannot refuse to submit to a chemical test (of their breath or blood) legally.
+While the consequences of the conduct of the criminal prosecution are more nebulous, the effect of a refusal on your driver’s license is less circumspect.
 The consequences are swift, harsh, and most often, irrevocable.

-Refusal of a chemical test in Nevada will result in an ADDITIONAL revocation and/or suspension of your driver’s license for a minimum of 1 year and as many as 3 years, depending upon your existing driving history.
+Refusal of a chemical test in Nevada will result in an ADDITIONAL revocation and/or suspension of your driver’s license for a minimum of 1 year, depending upon your existing driving history.
 The more demerit points, prior DUIs, prior Reckless Driving dispositions, and periods of suspension or revocation in your driving record will become very relevant.
-More often than not, refusing the chemical test will do you more long term harm than good, unfortunately.
+More often than not, refusing the chemical test will do you more long-term harm than good, unfortunately.